open-contracting/software-development-handbook/docs/roadmap/index.rst

 ----------------------------

 -  `Data Review Tool <https://ocds-data-review-tool.readthedocs.io/en/latest/>`__: An `online tool <https://standard.open-contracting.org/review/>`__ to report structural errors in OCDS data.
 It is primarily used by OCDS implementers to check their conformance to the standard.
 Its `library <https://github.com/open-contracting/lib-cove-ocds>`__ is used by Kingfisher to check for structural errors.
 -  `Kingfisher <https://ocdsdeploy.readthedocs.io/en/latest/use/kingfisher.html>`__: A family of tools to `collect <https://kingfisher-collect.readthedocs.io/en/latest/>`__, `pre-process <https://kingfisher-process.readthedocs.io/en/latest/>`__, `summarize <https://kingfisher-summarize.readthedocs.io/en/latest/>`__ and `query <https://kingfisher-colab.readthedocs.io/en/latest/>`__ OCDS data.
-It is used internally by helpdesk analysts to provide feedback to OCDS publishers, and by data analysts to calculate indicators and do research.
+It is used internally by data support managers to provide feedback to OCDS publishers, and by data analysts to calculate indicators and do research.
 It serves as a data source for other tools.
 -  `Pelican <https://www.open-contracting.org/2020/01/28/meet-pelican-our-new-tool-for-assessing-the-quality-of-open-contracting-data/>`__: An online tool to report quality issues in OCDS data, sourced from Kingfisher.
-It is used internally by helpdesk analysts to provide feedback to OCDS publishers, and by program managers to better understand a publisher's data.
+It is used internally by data support managers to provide feedback to OCDS publishers, and by program managers to better understand a publisher's data.
 -  `Spoonbill <https://github.com/open-contracting/spoonbill>`__: A command-line tool to transform OCDS data to tabular formats.
 It is an important tool for users who are more familiar with tabular formats.
 -  `Cardinal <https://github.com/open-contracting/cardinal>`__: A command-line tool to calculate red flags and procurement indicators from OCDS data.
 -  `OCDS Kit <https://ocdskit.readthedocs.io/en/latest/>`__: A suite of command-line tools and a Python library for working with OCDS data.
 It contains common functionality used by Kingfisher, for example.